-Effects of complex population dynamics on genome evolution
+Effects of population fluctuations on genome evolution in the wild

-How do complex population dynamics structure genomes in wild populations?
+How do extreme population fluctuations structure genomes in wild populations?
 I’m exploring this question with a population of midges in Lake Mývatn, Iceland, where they have irregular population fluctuations of about 5 orders of magnitude.
 As part of a long-term monitoring project at Mývatn, Dr. Árni Einarsson has estimated midge densities, and collected and stored midge samples since 1977.
-I aim to leverage this time series of whole-genome and ecological data to assess how genomic structure is affected by population dynamics.
+I am leveraging this time series of whole-genome and ecological data to assess how genomic structure is affected by these extreme population dynamics.